The Beginner’s Email Marketing Guide (Strategies and Examples)

 - floating bars: discreet and attractive bars that you can use as newsletter signup forms.

-- exit intent pop-ups: offer an extra, highly valuable resource before your visitor leaves to boost signups without interrupting user experience.
+- exit intent pop-ups: offer an extra, highly valuable resource before your visitor leaves to boost signups without interrupting the user experience.

 - floating boxes: they slide and stay on the visitor’s page as they scroll down.
 Usually contain a strong call-to-action that encourages the visitor to subscribe